Below is a list of some of the ways the EPSA has been working to support diversity and inclusiveness in our profession.

 The EPSA commits to strengthening its activities towards diversity and inclusion, in particular with respect to junior members of the community:

 NEW!
-The European Philosophy of Science Association is looking for volunteers to become mentors in our new initiative: the EPSA Mentoring Programme.
-This initiative aims to support junior philosophers of science (Graduate Students or early career postdocs) by providing them guidance, advice or general counselling on specific issues that they may face during that stage of their career.
+The European Philosophy of Science Association is looking for volunteers to become mentors in our new initiative: the EPSA's mentoring scheme.
+This initiative aims to support junior philosophers of science (graduate students or early-career postdocs) by providing them guidance, advice or general counselling on specific issues that they may face during that stage of their career.

 The EPSA is fully committed to Good Practice in all of its activities, including: